 Effective January 21, 2010, the Company established a Deferred Share Unit ("DSU") Plan for directors or officers of the Company or any affiliate thereof ("Eligible Person").
 A DSU is a unit equivalent in value to one common share of the Company based on the five-day average trading price of the Company's common shares on the TSX immediately prior to the date on which the value of the DSU is determined.
 Upon termination, an eligible person receives a cash payment equivalent to the quoted market value of a common share on the termination date multiplied by the number of DSUs held by them.
-The DSU liability is based on the quoted market value of the Company's shares at the date of the consolidated statement of financial position.
+The DSU liability is based on the weighted average trading price of the Company's common shares over the five trading days immediately preceding the date of the consolidated statement of financial position.